Mel-A-M/adb-converged-db/SPATIAL/spatial.md

 ![](../common-images/wallet-pwd.png)

-Edit the contents of the *sqlnet.ora* file
+3. Edit the contents of the *sqlnet.ora* file

 ````
 vi sqlnet.ora
 ````

-Change the first line in the sqlnet.ora file to use your directory name as it appears in your Oracle Cloud Shell prompt:
+​	Change the first line in the sqlnet.ora file to use your directory name as it appears in your Oracle Cloud Shell prompt:

 *OLD:* `WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="?/network/admin")))`

 *NEW:* `WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="/home/<YOUR USERNAME HERE>/wallet")))`

-So in the screenshot example, my wallet directory is `/home/melanie_as/wallet` so my entry is `WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="/home/melanie_as/wallet")))` Use your information to complete this change.
+​	So in the screenshot example, my wallet directory is `/home/melanie_as/wallet` so my entry is `WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="/home/melanie_as/wallet")))` Use your information to complete this change.

 ![](../common-images/sqlnet-wallet.png)

-Change directory back to your home Directory
+4. Change directory back to your home Directory

 ````
 cd ..
 ````

-## STEP 2: Load the data
+## **STEP 2**: Load the data

 In this step you will load the data for the lab using Oracle Data Pump.

 ### Storing your object store authentication token credentials in the database

 To access data in the Object Storage you must enable your database user to authenticate itself with the Object Storage using your object store account and authentication token.
 You do this by creating a private CREDENTIAL object for your user that stores this information encrypted in your Autonomous Database instance.
 This encrypted connection information is only usable by your user schema.

-In cloud shell, set the TNS_ADMIN environment variable to your wallet directory.
+1. In cloud shell, set the TNS_ADMIN environment variable to your wallet directory.
 The tilde `~` symbol is a shortcut for your home directory path.

 ```
 export TNS_ADMIN=~/wallet